mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

   the thirteenth century was essentially that given by Abelard: it is the state of affairs which, if it obtains, makes the sentence true.
 Abelard called it dictum; others called it an enuntiabile.

+## Analogy and univocity

+* Aquinas maintained that the words by which we describe God and creatures are not used in the same sense about each.
+Similarly, to adapt one of his examples, we do not mean quite the same thing when we call the sun ‘bright’ and when we call the color of a patch of paint ‘bright’.
+On the other hand, if we say that God is wise and that Socrates is wise, we are not making a pun or talking on metaphor.
+‘This way of using words’, Aquinas says, ‘lies somewhere between pure equivocation and simple univocity, for the word is used neither in the same sense, as with univocal usage, nor in totally different senses, as with equivocation.’
+* Scotus rejects the idea that there can be a half-way house between univocity and equivocation.
+Certainly, if we are dealing with simple concepts that have no constituent parts, there cannot be such a thing as the sense of a word being *partly* the same and *partly* different.
+If the terms we apply to God are equivocal—are used in a quite different sense from the one they have when applied to creatures—then we cannot draw any conclusions about God from the properties of creatures.
+Any attempt to use an analogical predicate as the middle term of a syllogism would be quilty of the fallacy of equivocation.
+* A concept is univocal, Scotus tells us, when

+  it possesses sufficient unity in itself so that to affirm and deny it of one and the same thing would be a contradiction.
+It also has sufficient unity to server as the middle term of a syllogism, so that whenever two extremes are united by a middle term that is one in this way, we may conclude to the union of the two extremes among themselves.
+* To show that there can be a universal concept of being that applies both to God and to creatures, Scouts argues as follows.
+If you can be certain that S is P while doubting whether S is Q, then P and Q must be different concepts (MK: this does not seem completely obvious to me).
+But you can be certain that God is a being, while doubting whether he is an infinite or a finite being.
+Hence the concept of being differs from that of infinite being or a finite being.
+Hence the concept of being is univocal, applying to both finite and infinite in the same sense.
+Concepts like ‘being’, ‘good’, ‘one’, and the like are thus, for Scotus, transcendental not just in transcending the boundaries of the categories, but also in transcending the gap between finite and infinite.
+* Scotus does not deny that there are concepts that apply analogously to God and creatures.
+His claim is that these are built upon, and could not exist without, more basic concepts that are univocal.
+* Perhaps the disagreement between Aquinas, and Scotus is not as sharp as it at first appears, because the notions the same sense and the same concept are themselves not sharp.
+Two words have different senses, we might suggest, if a dictionary would give two separate definitions of them.
+But when Aquinas says that ‘good’ is an analogous term, he need not be suggesting that every different application of ‘good’ creates a new lexical item.
+Different creatures have different good-making properties, but that does not mean that the meaning of ‘good’ in ‘good horse’ is different from the meaning of ‘good’ in ‘good time’.
+Indeed, someone who did not realize that ‘good’ was, in Aquinas' terms, analogous, would not understand its meaning in the language at all.
+Scotus is right, on the other hand, that when we learn to apply ‘good’ to a new object, we do not learn a new vocabulary lesson.
+* Whether ‘being’ is analogous or univocal is a murky question not because of difficulties about analogy but because of the almost universal opacity of the medieval notion of *being*.
+If we are talking about existence, as expressed, say, in the sentence ‘There is a God’, then the question whether being is an analogous or univocal predicate does not arise since attributing existence to something is not a matter of attaching a predicate to a subject.
+But, in Scotus at least, ‘to be’, period, seems equivalent to a vast disjunction of predicates: ‘to be a horse, or a color, or a day, or …’ and so on ad infinitum.
+So understood, ‘to be’ seems clearly univocal.
+Suppose that there were only three items in the universe, A, B, and C. The predicate ‘… is either A, or B, or C’ seems to attach in exactly the same sense to each of the three items.